Duke Resident Experiences

 The Duke ophtho residents take primary call their first year in ophthalmology (PGY2).
 The second year residents (PGY3s) take back up call, and during the last year of residency, the PGY4s don't take call.

-Duke residents at the 2021 Women in Ophthalmology Summer Symposium!
+Duke residents spend time with faculty at the 2023 Women in Ophthalmology Summer Symposium!
 They gave fantastic poster presentations.

 Residents at AAO